andrew/ultimate-awesome/README.md

 - [awesome-pharo-ml](https://github.com/pharo-ai/awesome-pharo-ml) - List of projects, books, booklets, papers, and applications related to machine learning, AI, data science in Pharo.
 - [awesome-stablecoins](https://github.com/sdtsui/awesome-stablecoins) - Curated list of stable cryptocurrency resources and projects.
 - [Awesome-Multimodal-LLM](https://github.com/vincentlux/Awesome-Multimodal-LLM) - Reading list for Multimodal Large Language Models .
+- [awesome-gaze](https://github.com/WuZhuoran/awesome-gaze) - A curated list of awesome gaze estimation frameworks, datasets and other awesomeness.
 - [awesome-ai-music](https://github.com/xaramore/awesome-ai-music) - A curated list of awesome AI tools for music composition, generation, enhancement, and more.
 - [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
 It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
 - [programming-resources](https://github.com/ADGEfficiency/programming-resources) - A collection of programming and computation resources.